Blacks at Monticello

 released that were murdered.
 The other forefathers had it worse since

 they were not lawyers.
 People were really cautious about hurting my blacks

 even the few free ones.
-In spite of it I think four of my freed blacks were
+I do think four of my freed blacks were

-I also never made it public when I freed blacks for the same reason.
+I also never made it public knowledge when I freed blacks for the same reason.

 It was just

 plain deadly dangerous for free blacks in the US until they got rights.